SmartlyDressedGames/Unturned-Docs/npcs/rewards.rst

 **Reward_#_Replicate** *bool*: If true, event is triggered on clients as well as the server.
 Defaults to true.
 If false, event is only triggered on authority (singleplayer/server).

+**Reward_#_InstigatorOnly** *bool*: If true, event is run only for the player triggering the reward.
+Defaults to false.
+Takes priority over ``Replicate``.
+In multiplayer this means the event is only broadcast for the triggering client, not the server.

 Experience
 ``````````